Skip to content

 Annual energy cost of working from home.

-Calculate annual energy cost of working from home including computer, lighting, heating, and equipment.
-Enter daily working hours and see the result instantly.
+Calculate annual energy cost of working from home including computer, lighting, heating, and other equipment use across the working day.

 What this tool does